Fitus/Zaloha.sh/DOCUMENTATION.md

 testing on your filesystems.
 Be cautious as inode-related issues exist on some filesystems and network-mounted filesystems.

-Symbolic links in &lt;sourceDir&gt; are neither followed nor synchronized to &lt;backupDir&gt;, but Zaloha prepares a restore script in its metadata directory.
+Symbolic links in &lt;sourceDir&gt;: In the absence of the <b>--followSLinksS</b> option, they are neither followed nor synchronized to &lt;backupDir&gt;, and Zaloha prepares a restore script in its metadata directory.
+If the <b>--followSLinksS</b> option is given, symbolic links on &lt;sourceDir&gt; are followed and the referenced files and directories are synchronized to &lt;backupDir&gt;.
+See section Following Symbolic Links for details.

 Zaloha does not synchronize other types of objects in &lt;sourceDir&gt; (named pipes, sockets, special devices, etc).
 These objects are considered to be part of the